Kid Pix: Kid Pix Deluxe 3D

 A significant upgrade from Kid Pix Deluxe 3X, the 3D edition was published for the Mac by Software MacKiev in October 2010 and for Windows in October 2011.
 While retaining the features of the previous "3X" edition, Kid Pix Deluxe 3D emphasizes digital storytelling with video narration and export to YouTube.
 The "3D" part of the name comes from the newly added 3D animations and backgrounds, and an export to 3D feature that creates anaglyph video images that can be viewed using red/blue 3D glasses (included in the package).

 Kid Pix 5: The S.T.E.A.M.
 Edition

 Kid Pix 5: The S.T.E.A.M.
 Edition is the newest version of Kid Pix by Software MacKiev, available for Mac, Windows, and iPad.
 It is the first version to have iPad support and 64-bit compatibility, and has a new Steam age interface.
-Currently, it is only available as an upgrade or for educational institutions.
+Currently, it is only available as an upgrade or for educational institutions through Learning Services International.